patdie421/pct-connectors-rebuild/README.md

 ### usage
 The cable connects to J6.
 There is no key on the male connector, the cable "points" to the right (female connector notch on the right if you look at the board as it is shown in Figure 1).
 ### Bonus
 You can have cristal clear output on HDMI monitor by using RGBtoHDMI (https://github.com/hoglet67/RGBtoHDMI).
-The profile to use is : [to add]
+The profile to use is : [Commodore/Commodore 128 CGA Brown]
 <img src="images/IMG_3022.jpeg" width="400">
 ### status
 done, working.